roysandipan/roysandipan.github.io/content/publication/roy-2024-foundations/index.md

 ---
-title: Foundations of Statistics for Data Scientists with R and Python
+title: (book review) Foundations of Statistics for Data Scientists with R and Python
 authors:
 - Sandipan Roy
 date: '2024-01-01'